 Leverage native mobile device functionality

 Mobile device is not yet another Web access point.
-Its native capabilities make people excited, and in many organizations, mobile BI application deployment is moving faster than on the PCs and workstations.
-A major reason is that users like native functionality, such as touch gesturing, photography, integration with voice, video, and text communication, hands-free voice command capabilities, and integration with geolocation functionality.
+Its native capabilities make people excited.
+Many organizations, mobile BI apps deployment is moving faster than on the PCs and workstations.
+A major reason is that users like native functionality, such as touch gesturing, photography, integration with voice, video, and text communication, hands-free voice command capabilities and integration with geolocation functionality.

 “Native” mobile applications are developed and designed to take advantage of device-specific functionality.
 Traditionally they are written specifically to run only with the device’s operating system, such as Apple iOS or Google Android.